MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-monitoring-logging.md

 ## Metrics (API dashboard)

 The API dashboard provides an overview of API activity for you with various metrics and visuals.
 To access, from the **API request activity** page, select **API dashboard** tab.
-You are now able to view at a glance the following parameters for a specific time range:
+You're now able to view at a glance the following parameters for a specific time range:

 * Overall GraphQL API Health index that includes:
   * API request/sec